oliviasculley/oliviasculley.github.io/content/posts/free-software.md

 `relatime` if you can.
 The mounting script is in `/etc/init.d/rcS`, where you will need to modify the above accordingly.

-# Tiny Tiny RSS
+# FreshRSS

-[Tiny Tiny RSS](https://tt-rss.org/) is a GPLv3 rss reader that is self-hosted.
+[FreshRSS](https://freshrss.org) is an AGPL rss reader that is self-hosted.
 Personally, i've found that it's one of the most easy-to-use and feature-rich rss readers out there.
-While it needs to be self-hosted, it fully supports the greader API so that most mobile rss clients can sync with ttrss, keeping all of your feeds up to date even on the go.
+While it needs to be self-hosted, it fully supports the greader API so that most mobile rss clients can sync with FreshRSS, keeping all of your feeds up to date even on the go.

 # Mumble